perkinsgianni/QCCBootcamp/README.md

 Apply CSS layout and animation to create a web page

 # [Assignment 4](https://perkinsgianni.github.io/Assignment4.html)
-Create a JavaScript file (link it to an HTML file), and write code for a BMI calculator and temperature converter
+Create a JavaScript file and write code for a BMI calculator and temperature converter

 # Projects